v6d-io/v6d/docs/notes/developers/faq.rst

 9. *What's the minimal Kubernetes version requirement for vineyard operator?*

-  At present, we only test the vineyard operator based on Kubernetes 1.24.0.
-  So we highly recommend using Kubernetes 1.24.0 or above.
+  At present, the vineyard scheduler (a component of vineyard operator) is compatible with Kubernetes versions 1.19 to 1.24.
+Ensure your Kubernetes cluster is within this version range for proper functionality.

+10. *Can the vineyard operator be deployed in the latest kubernetes cluster?*

+  The answer is yes.

+  Actually, the k8s compatibility of vineyard operator is bound by the vineyard scheduler.
+  You can refer the `KubeSchedulerConfiguration doc`_ to bump up the `Vineyard Scheduler KubeSchedulerConfiguration`_ to V1 and then bump up the k8s version in the `go.mod`_.

-10. *Why the vineyard operator can't be deployed on Kubernetes?*
+11. *Why the vineyard operator can't be deployed on Kubernetes?*

   If you use the helm to deploy the vineyard operator, you may find the vineyard operator can't be deployed successfully after a long time.
 In this case, you should check whether the command contains the flag `--wait`.
 If so, you should remove the flag `--wait` and try to install the operator again.

-11. *How to connect to the vineyard cluster deployed by the vineyard operator?*
+12. *How to connect to the vineyard cluster deployed by the vineyard operator?*

   There are two ways to connect to the vineyard cluster deployed by the vineyard operator: